Frequently asked questions about clinical trials

 Many people are part of our clinical trial team to ensure a study is safe and ready to recruit volunteers.

-The IRB is a federally mandated committee of researchers, doctors, nurses and community members that serves to protect the rights and welfare of people volunteering in clinical trials.
+Our Institutional Review Board, also known as the IRB, reviews studies before they are approved for recruitment.
+The IRB is a federally mandated committee of researchers, doctors, nurses, and community members that protects the rights and welfare of people volunteering in clinical trials.

-The board reviews the benefits and risks of the study and can approve the study or require the researchers to make changes that will ensure the health and rights of our study volunteers are protected.
+The board reviews the study’s benefits and risks and can approve the study or require the researchers to make changes to protect the health and rights of our study volunteers.

-Throughout the study, results and processes are heavily monitored and recorded.
-If the board believes the trial is no longer at the benefit of a participant or is no longer complying with laws and regulations, they may terminate the clinical trial at any time.
+Results and processes are heavily monitored and recorded throughout the study.
+If the board believes the trial is no longer beneficial to participants or is no longer complying with laws and regulations, it may terminate the clinical trial at any time.

-If you are interested in being a part of research, a member from our clinical research team will happily meet with you to learn more about you and discuss which trials may meet your needs.
+If you are interested in being a part of the research, a member of our clinical research team will happily meet with you to learn more about you and discuss which trials may meet your needs.

-During the screening appointment, our team will take the time to explain the details of the trial and answer any questions or concerns you may have.
+During the screening appointment, our team will explain the details of the trial and answer any questions or concerns you may have.

 You will also discuss:

-• What the process looks like and what exams or procedures are involved,
+• What does the process look like, and what exams or procedures are involved,

 • The timeframe of the trial,